bootstrapworld/curriculum/lessons/Math/distance-formula/langs/en-us/slides.md

 - If we had one player at (0,0) and another player at (4,3), we'd see a right triangle and the lengths of the legs would be 3 and 4.
 How would we use the Pythagorean Theorem to find the hypotenuse of the triangle?{style="font-size:16pt"}

 ---
+{layout="Launch"}
+# Distance in 2 Dimensions

+Connecting Pythagorean Theorem to video games:

+On the next slide you'll watch a  video created by Tovah Brown of a geometric proof of the Pythagorean theorem, and its application to finding distance between game characters.

+- Try your best to explain the proof from the video to a partner.
+- What questions do you have?

+---
 {layout="LaunchC"}
 # Distance in 2 Dimensions

 @[youtube](Ln7myXQx8TM)

-Connecting Pythagorean Theorem to video games

-Watch this video of a geometric proof of the Pythagorean theorem, and its application to finding distance between game characters (created by Tovah Brown!).

-- Try your best to explain the proof from the video to a partner
-- What questions do you have?

 <!--
 Note: If it's been a long time since your students have used the Pythagorean Theorem, now would be a good time to do some  @opt-printable-exercise{pages/pythag-practice.pdf, Pythagorean Theorem Practice}